Air

 Ibid.,

 more NATO-assigned aircraft squadrons.
-Collocated Operating Base (COB):
+Reserve

 squadrons in times of crisis or war.
 This was laid down

 in bilateral agreements (Netherlands-US and Netherlands-UK).
-Ibid.

 |